 The MixPro Dual-Channel Preamp is a tiny, belt-pack style acoustic preamplifier that packs a lot of features in a lightweight and compact package.
 In addition to its passive* bass and treble controls, it has a tool many bass players find a necessity: an adjustable low-cut filter.
 The MixPro also has a phase control, as well as the ability to supply the 9v phantom power that most mini condenser mics require.
 While aimed at acoustic guitar, its feature set makes it an excellent choice for use with upright bass.

-This preamp is ideal for blending two pickups, or a pickup and a K&K Golden Bullet mic - the preamp can supply the 9V phantom power required for using those mics, and we offer a "kit" which includes the splitter cable, the preamp, and mounting gear so the preamp can be attached to your bass tailpiece.
+This preamp is ideal for blending two pickups, or a pickup and a K&K Golden Bullet mic - the preamp can supply the 9V phantom power required for using those mics, and we can put together a "kit" which includes the splitter cable, the preamp, and mounting gear so the preamp can be attached to your bass tailpiece.

 This preamp is also suitable as a replacement for a lost/broken preamp for any of the K&K two-element systems like the Golden Trinity Mic/Pickup Systems, Bass Master Pro, or Bass Master Rockabilly.

 The one feature that you may miss is the ability to EQ each channel separately; the EQ on the MixPro is "Post-Mixing" - meaning that it EQs the blended signal, not each channel separately.